 Kim hits the road in Hanoi ahead of Trump nuclear summit

-HANOI: Kim Jong Un arrived in Hanoi to throngs of cheering crowds and curious onlookers Tuesday (Feb 26), on the eve of a second summit with Donald Trump the world is closely watching for tangible progress over North Korea's nuclear programme.
+HANOI: North Korea's leader Kim Jong Un arrived in Hanoi to throngs of cheering crowds and curious onlookers on Tuesday (Feb 26), on the eve of a second summit with Donald Trump closely watched for tangible progress over Pyongyang's nuclear programme.

 After an initial historic meeting in Singapore in June that produced only a vague statement about denuclearisation, analysts say the second date must deliver more concrete steps towards dismantling Pyongyang's arsenal.

-The normally sleepy Vietnamese border station of Dong Dang spruced itself up for Kim's arrival after the young leader's 4,000km, two-and-a-half-day odyssey through China aboard his olive green train.
+The normally sleepy Vietnamese border station of Dong Dang spruced itself up for Kim's arrival after the young leader's 4,000-kilometre (2,500-mile), two-and-a-half-day odyssey through China aboard his olive green train.

 A military guard of honour in pristine white uniforms presented arms as Kim strolled down the red carpet waving and grinning, surrounded by a phalanx of aides and security personnel.